-Traditionally, the proportion of Russians achieving tertiary education remains quite high (Fig. 1.8), and consistently women more than men receive often higher education.
+Traditionally, the proportion Russians achieving a tertiary education remains quite high (Fig. 1.8), and consistently women more often than men receive higher education.
 In 2016, the percentage of young women with a higher education exceeded the number of men of the same age group by 16.2%.
 Despite this fact, high gender inequality is still present in Russia (Fig. 1.7).